MirkoHernandez/tab-bar-jump/README.md

 	("notes" ("q" "w" "e" "r" "t" "y"))
 	("org" ("u" "i" "o" "p"))))
 ```
+## tbj-jump
+The `tbj-jump` command then creates and opens a transient using a
+configuration specified in `tbj-groups`: an alist of group names (a
+string describing the group name) and transient keybinding (they
+usually involve a single letter).

+## tbj-buffer-jump
 The `tbj-buffer-jump` can be used to navigate between saved buffers
 opened in a given tab-bar.
 It uses the same groups and keys that are
 set in `tbj-groups`.